MDR Schlagerwelt

 MDR Schlagerwelt is a German, public radio station owned and operated by the Mitteldeutscher Rundfunk (MDR).
-It mostly broadcasts schlager music, which formerly aired on the three regional MDR stations (MDR Sachsen, MDR Sachsen-Anhalt, and MDR Thüringen – Das Radio) until their transition into an international oldie-based format.
+It mostly broadcasts schlager music, which formerly aired on the three regional MDR stations (MDR Sachsen, MDR Sachsen-Anhalt, and MDR Thüringen – Das Radio) until they changed to an international oldie-based format.

-MDR Schlagerwelt is a digital-only station and is not available via FM broadcasting.
+MDR Schlagerwelt is a digital-only station and is not available on FM.

+The channel is scheduled to close by December 31, 2026.